History:

 Homes:

-There are a handful of authentic hard loft buildings in the neighbourhood, that are characterized by their red brick exterior, large windows and architectural accents.
+There are a handful of authentic hard loft buildings in the neighbourhood as well, that are characterized by their red brick exterior, large windows and architectural accents.
 These loft units may have features such as concrete floors, exposed wood beams, and exposed brick.
 There are also a handful of historically designated row houses on Draper Street that date back to the 1880s.

 Recreation: